oauthenticator.oauth2#

 /hub/admin

 .
-You may find users existing there because they have once been declared in config such asallowed_users
+You may find users existing there because they have previously been declared in config such asallowed_users

-When this is enabled and you are to remove access for one or more users allowed via other config options, you must make sure that they are not part of the database of users still.
+When this is enabled and you wish to remove access for one or more users previously allowed, you must make sure that they are removed from the jupyterhub database.
 This can be tricky to do if you stop allowing a group of externally managed users for example.

 With this enabled, JupyterHub admin users can visit